yochaigal/cairn/wip/2e/growth.md

 Unlike other roleplaying games, Cairn does not reward player characters for their successes, or when they fail.
 Nor do PCs gain experience from killing monsters, looting treasure, or exploring a new area.
 Instead, their experiences in the game world can alter a PC's health, abilities, beliefs, bonds, or even their minds.

 Just as the in-game world continues to grow and change, so do the player characters.
 The events, experiences, and encounters of a play session can greatly impact a PC, and sometimes in undesirable ways!
-The only hardfast rule is that character growth always stems _from_ the game world.
+The only hard fast rule is that character growth always stems _from_ the game world.

 ## Overview

 There are many potential triggers for growth.
-The following is an inexhaustive list:
+The following is an in exhaustive list:

 - Injury or contamination by a powerful entity
 - Exposure to a powerful Relic